dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 **definitely unassigned** unless the variable is non-final and has nullable type.
 This includes variables marked `late` and/or `final`.

+It is a compile time error to read a local variable when the variable is not **definitely assigned** unless the variable is non-final and has nullable type or is `late`.

 The erors specified above are summarized in the following table (using `int` as an example non-nullable type).
 A variable which has an initializer (explicit or implicit) is always considered definitely assigned, and is never considered